zeon-kun/FP-PBO/README.md

 ## **How To Use**
 ### **First Task : Setting up JavaFX**
-clone this project on your VSCode
+Clone this project on your VSCode
 >git clone https://github.com/zeon-kun/FP-PBO.git

-After that, go to your Java Projects, then click on Referenced Libraries
+After that, go to your Java Projects, then click on Referenced Libraries.

-Once the file explorer opened, search for your JavaFX folder, and go to **lib** and select all of the jar libraries.
+Once the file explorer opened, search for your JavaFX folder, and go to **lib** and select all of the jar libraries. _(This will create a new folder .vscode where there will be a file called settings.json inside it)._

+>_(optional): you can delete unwanted referenced libraries other than **your downloaded** JavaFX jar files_

-After that, go to launch.json and edit "vmArgs" and change the path to your JavaFX lib folder path.
+After that, press **CTRL+Shift+D** to create a launch.json.
+And then, go to launch.json and edit "vmArgs" and change the path to your JavaFX lib folder path.
-### **Second Task**
+### **Second Task : Running the App**